John-Moore-UOA/John-Moore-UOA/README.md

 ### 📫 How to Reach Me

-You can reach out to me via email at [jmoo713@aucklanduni.ac.nz](mailto:jmoo713@aucklanduni.ac.nz) or connect with me on [LinkedIn](https://www.linkedin.com/in/johnmoore03/).
+You can reach out to me via email at [My Email](mailto:jmoo713@aucklanduni.ac.nz) or connect with me on [LinkedIn](https://www.linkedin.com/in/johnmoore03/).